Skip to content

 Hive log

-Hive logs are logs that are collected by default within the Hive SDK code.
-They cannot be controlled by the app.
+Hive logs are logs that are collected by default within Hive SDK code.
+They cannot be controlled by the game app.

-App logs are logs obtained by inserting the Logger.log call provided by the Hive SDK into the app client code.
-You can choose the desired location in the app client code to collect the desired values.
+Game app logs are logs obtained by inserting the Logger.log call provided by Hive SDK into the game client code.
+You can choose the desired location in the game client code to collect the desired values.
 Insert code like the example below at the desired location.

 API Reference: Logger.log